Kvalifik/how-we-work/how-we-use-nodejs.md

 We use managed SQL servers through Google Cloud SQL.
 We avoid [common mistakes](https://wiki.postgresql.org/wiki/Don't_Do_This), although our ORM mostly saves us from these.

 ## Terraform
 We use Terraform for managing all of our infrastructure declaratively, and run our changes on every push to staging or production.
 We store the Terraform state in the `gs://terraform-state-kvalifik` bucket in the "Terraform Remote State Storage" Google Cloud Project.
 For a project that uses Terraform well, check [Testamentegenerator](https://github.com/Kvalifik/testamentegenerator-backend).
-We separate our environments using `terraform workspace`.
-All terraform configurations should be able to easily be run in multiple environments.

 ## Testing
 We use Jest and Supertest for testing our software.
 We run all tests on every step of our CI flow.
 Our testing strategy is to _reasonably argue for our code correctness based on our tests_.
 This is achieved through end-to-end testing of all of our endpoints as well as some unit tests for complex pieces of code.
 Our development workflow is primarily test-driven, and we only regard code as finished when our code is well-tested.
 Our end-to-end tests use a live database-layer, but mocks other external dependencies to keep our testing environments stable.
 Our unit tests do not use a real database-layer, but instead mocks it.